ANTARUXA/stickers-blender/README.md

 * Rotation

   Because the projection is perpendicular to the normal of the geometry, only the `Z` axis can be used to rotate the sticker.
+You'll find a `Rotate` custom property in the `base_node` to do that.
 It's also keyable.

 * Scaling

-  Both `X` and `Y` axis can be scaled and keyed, scaling on the Z axis doesn't affect the sticker.
+  You can find also in the `base_node` two properties to do scale.
+Both `ScaleX` and `ScaleY` axis can be scaled and keyed.

 2. And custom properties to animate the other sticker features: